-A true representation of historical America, Cannery Row features classic architecture and original buildings.
-The streets are kept clean and the sidewalks are nice and wide for all the foot traffic.
+A true representation of the charm of historical America, Cannery Row features classic architecture and original buildings, now hiding restaurants, boutique shops, and souvenir stores.
+The streets are kept clean, and the sidewalks are nice and wide for all the foot traffic.

-If a trip to A Taste of Monterey is too far to venture, Carmel Plaza has you set with three wine tasting rooms right in the heart of downtown.
-It’s one of the must-visit places to see in Carmel.
+If a trip to A Taste of Monterey is too far to venture, Carmel Plaza has you set with three wine-tasting rooms with delectable wines from local wineries right in the heart of downtown.

 Carmel Plaza is riddled with one-of-a-kind specialties.
-Want to eat at a unique restaurant or shop in a specialty brand store?
+Want to eat local comfort food at a unique restaurant or shop in a specialty brand store?
 The square is your go-to spot in Carmel for both dining and shopping.

-The plaza is dog friendly so feel free to bring your leashed love along to window shop and try some tasty treats.
-Take your time as there are three levels of places to explore and discover!
+The plaza is dog friendly, too.
+Feel free to bring your leashed love along to window shop and try some tasty treats.
+Take your time, as there are three levels of places for visitors to explore and discover!

 Mission Trail Park

 Mission Trail Park is a beautiful escape into nature on foot.
-There are three miles of hiking trails in the park for you to explore and enjoy.
+Three miles of hiking trails await in the park for hikers to explore and enjoy the natural beauty.

-As you hike through Mission Trail Park, you’ll see pine forests, oak forests, wetlands, and prairie lands.
+As you hike through Mission Trail Park, you’ll traipse through pine forests, oak forests, wetlands, and prairie lands.
 Trailheads start and end at the Carmel Mission Basilica.
-The trails are mostly flat and well maintained.
+The hiking trails are mostly flat and well-maintained.
 Dogs are also welcome to enjoy Mission Trail Park.

-After your hike, make your way to the Carmel Arboretum just off Hatton Road.
-Located just to the side of the arboretum is Flanders Mansion.
-It’s now owned by the city since 1972 and is a great example of a Tudor Revival English Cottage.
+After your hike, make your way to the Lester Rowntree Native Plant Garden just off Hatton Road.
+Located just to the side of the gardens is the Flanders Mansion.
+The home has been owned by the city since 1972 and is a great example of a Tudor Revival English Cottage.